0xae/trender/README.md

 ### ML/Search/Trending Engine
-search servers, ml & nlp tools. this would be the core of the stuff, in here we want to use snlp (Sanford Natutal Language Processing [Group]) to detect trends via use of sentiment analysis and some kind of word turnover rate
+search servers, ml & nlp tools. this would be the core of the stuff, in here we want to use snlp (Sanford Natural Language Processing [Group]) to detect trends via use of sentiment analysis and some kind of word turnover rate

 that's it